mdbhojwani/magento2-module-order-grid-item/README.md

 ## Summary

-Module display more detailed information to the admin order grid, which contains order line items, specific quantity and product names of items ordered.
+Module use to display more detailed information to the admin order grid, which contains order line items, specific quantity and product names of items ordered.

 ## Installation